- To discover and develop new treatments that are active against malaria parasites resistant to current treatments

 What are the health needs and challenges?

-Malaria is one of the most widespread infectious diseases, and claims the lives of an estimated 627,000 people a year, most of them in sub-Saharan Africa.
-A child dies of malaria every 60 seconds in Africa.
-Almost half the world’s population (3.4 billion) is at risk of contracting malaria.
+Malaria is one of the most widespread infectious diseases, and claims the lives of an estimated 429,000 people a year, most of them in sub-Saharan Africa.
+A child dies of malaria every 2 minutes in Africa.
+Nearly half of the world’s population is at risk of contracting malaria.
 Children and pregnant women are among the most vulnerable.
 Drug resistance to most common antimalarials is increasing.

 Two major malaria-causing organisms are Plasmodium falciparum and Plasmodium vivax.